For other writing, please visit this page.

 Several thousand miles away in Scotland, Cat’s mother Laura faces retirement and a growing sense of failure and futility.
 Alone for the first time in her life, she is forced to face the memories of her violent and abusive marriage, the alcoholism that followed, and her resulting fragile relationship with Cat.
 But then she joins the local storytelling circle.
 And as she becomes attuned to the mythical, watery landscape around her, she begins to reconstruct the story of her own life…

 From the excoriating heat of the Arizona desert to the misty flow of a north-west Highland sea-loch, Sharon Blackie’s first novel presents us with landscape in all its transformative power.
 An honest and moving exploration of the complexities of mother-daughter relationships, The Long Delirious Burning Blue is above all a story of courage, endurance and redemption.

-WHAT DID THE CRITICS SAY?
+WHAT THE CRITICS SAID

 ‘It is that rarity, a first novel that smacks of not merely confidence, but authority, a sense that the story is true and clearly envisioned, with the technique to make it seem seamless, dynamic and written with verve and a care for the English language … The ending is powerful (reminiscent of The English Patient), filmic, and achieving the kind of symmetry that novels often aspire to, but rarely reach.’
 Tom Adair, The Scotsman

 ‘Hugely potent.
 A tribute to the art of storytelling that is itself an affecting and inspiring story.’
 The Independent on Sunday

 ‘A cleverly-woven presentation of how violence and lies within a family work down the generations.’
 Scottish Review of Books